Waboodoo/HTTP-Shortcuts/docs/scripting.md

 <a name="open-url"></a>
 ### openUrl

-This function allows you to open a URL in an other app.
+This function allows you to open a URL in another app.
 This typically opens a browser, but it can also be used to invoke a deep-link into another app.
 An error message is displayed if the URL is malformed or if there is no app installed that can handle the URL.

 ```js
 openUrl('https://www.wikipedia.org/');